leonwanghui/leonwanghui.github.io/README.md

 # leonwanghui.github.io
-This is a personal blog page for recording the life.
+This is a personal blog page for recording the daily life.